mwelponer/go-to-live-kata/README.md

 Security/speed Issues and optimizations
 ---------

-we can speed up the response time using one or few of the following techniques:
+we can further speed up the response time using one or few of the following techniques:

 - apache cache (e.g., file cache / mem cache)
 - mysql config tuning